 There were only two original 7th Plain albums released, plus a handful of singles and EP's, all of them on now-defunct UK label GPR.
 Both of the albums are must-hears.
 The debut long player My Wise Yellow Rug (1994) is a glorious collection of contemplative future tech, offering plenty of gorgeous, panoramic down-to-midtempo gems (“Boundaries”, “Excalibur’s Radar”, "Sender of Humane Visions") alongside a few excursions in spacey percussive abstraction ("Rise and Bewize", "The Boys Toy Drum").
 The 4 Cornered Room (1994) is of a similar standard, perhaps a tad more polished and cohesive as an album, and with a higher average BPM that makes it more dancefloor friendly.
 "Time Melts" is the epitome of beautiful bleep, capturing the era's optimism in eight perfect minutes.
 "Lost" aches with its Detroit techno lineage but recasts it in that uniquely early British techno way, doused in dreaminess despite the frantic tempo and clattering beats.

-A third 7th Plain long player, Playing With Fools (1996), was also completed but just a handful of vinyl test pressings were distributed before GPR infamously crashed and ceased trading.
-It was only then that the extent of GPR's shaky business practices become apparent, with some artists finding themselves trapped in legal limbo due to curiously dodgy contracts that tied them to a dead label (for more on that disaster, read my 2019 feature on Beaumont Hannant).
-Fast-forward 20 years later, however, and the appearance of the first 7th Plain retrospective Chronicles I (2016) proved Slater had acquired the rights to his original sound recordings and that all was well.
+A third and rather different 7th Plain album - the messy, vocal-heavy, trip-hop leaning Playing With Fools (1996) - was also completed but just a handful of vinyl test pressings were distributed before GPR infamously crashed and ceased trading.
+Many of the artists then found themselves trapped in legal limbo due to bad contracts that tied them to what was now a dead record label, and GPR's refusal to release its artists effectively ended the recording career of the talented Beaumont Hannant among others.
+Fast-forward 20 years, however, and the appearance of the first 7th Plain retrospective Chronicles I (2016) showed that Slater had at some point escaped the quagmire and acquired the rights to his sound recordings.
 Two more volumes followed, and then all three were collected on the mammoth digital and vinyl box set Chronicles (2018).